davecarter/FPR-Gitbook/README.md

 In addition, ES6 syntax is fully supported thanks to BabelJS.
 Feel free to use the right transpiling level for your project.
 Set the [right value](https://babeljs.io/docs/usage/babelrc/) in `.babelrc` config file.

 ----

+This Open Source project is maintain by [@SUIEngineers](https://twitter.com/suiengineers).